Delhi Town Hall: History

 During the late 19th and early 20th centuries, Town Hall served as the city’s main municipal office.
-It also continued to house the European Club and library that had been part of the Lawrence Institute, while new municipal offices and committee rooms occupied other parts of the building.
-The building survived major earthquakes in 1905 and 1952 with some damage, and was repaired thereafter.
-Originally a bronze statue of Queen Victoria stood in front of the Town Hall, signifying colonial rule.
-After independence this statue was removed and replaced by one of Swami Shraddhanand, an Arya Samaj leader.
-The original statue now stand in Delhi College of Art premises.
+It also continued to house the European Club and library that had been part of the Lawrence Institute, while new municipal offices and committee rooms occupied other sections of the building.
+It survived major earthquakes in 1905 and 1952 with some damage, and was repaired thereafter.
+Originally, a bronze statue of Queen Victoria stood in front of the Town Hall, signifying the colonial rule of Britain.
+After independence, this statue was removed and replaced by one of Swami Shraddhanand, a Hindu Arya Samaj leader.
+The original statue now stands in Delhi College of Art premises.

 After India’s independence, the Town Hall remained the centre of Delhi’s municipal government.
 The Delhi Municipal Corporation Act (1957) created a unified Municipal Corporation of Delhi (MCD) to administer the city, and Town Hall continued as its headquarters.
-In 1947, the municipal council chamber there was inaugurated; a quotation from Mahatma Gandhi on the privilege of being a municipal councillor (unveiled by Sardar Patel in 1950) was engraved on the chamber’s outer wall.
+In 1947, the municipal council chamber was inaugurated within its premises; a quotation from Mahatma Gandhi on the privilege of being a municipal councillor (unveiled by Sardar Patel in 1950) was engraved on the chamber’s outer wall.

 In the early 21st century, however, Delhi’s municipal administration outgrew the historic building.
 Following the bifurcation and later trifurcation of the Municipal Corporation in 2012, the North, South and East Delhi Municipal Corporations jointly decided to move their offices to new premises.
-The 28-storey Shyama Prasad Mukherjee Civic Centre on Minto Road (Central Delhi) opened in 2010 as the modern headquarters for the unified MCD.After this, Town Hall ceased to function as an administrative office.
+The 28-storey Shyama Prasad Mukherjee Civic Centre on Minto Road (Central Delhi) opened in 2010 as the modern headquarters for the unified MCD.
+Thereafter, Town Hall ceased to function as an administrative office.
 It has stood largely vacant since about 2012.
-Occasionally it has been used for minor civic purposes (for example, as an “election work” office), but by the mid-2020s it had no permanent public function.
+Occasionally, it has been used for minor civic purposes (for example, as an “election work” office), but by the mid-2020s it had no permanent public utility.